liamzdenek/ferment-ai/memory-bank/activeContext.md

    - Added detailed logging in the entrypoint system to show the received initialPayload
    - Added logging in the agent system to show the input received for each agent
    - Improved error handling and reporting throughout the system

+4. **Refactored Event Contract**:
+   - Enhanced the event interface to include more metadata
+   - Added event type definitions with Zod schemas for validation
+   - Implemented type guards for event types
+   - Added event registration with the journal

+5. **Implemented Hook-based Systems**:
+   - Created a React-like hook system for state management
+   - Implemented useState, useEffect, useEventCallback, and other hooks
+   - Refactored systems to use hooks for state management and event handling
+   - Added process attachment to systems for event queueing

 ## Next Steps